ADB-CHMINACA

-ADB-CHMINACA (also known as MAB-CHMINACA) is an indazole-based synthetic cannabinoid.
+ADB-CHMINACA (also known as ADMB-CHMINACA and MAB-CHMINACA) is an indazole-based synthetic cannabinoid.
 It is a potent agonist of the CB1 receptor with a binding affinity of Ki = 0.289 nM and was originally developed by Pfizer in 2009 as an analgesic medication.
 It was identified in cannabinoid blends in Japan in early 2015.

 Side effects

 There have been a number of reported cases of deaths and hospitalizations in relation to this synthetic cannabinoid.

 Legal status

 In the United States, ADB-CHMINACA is a Schedule I controlled substance.
 Prior to its listing at the federal level in 2018, Louisiana placed ADB-CHMINACA on its Schedule I list by emergency scheduling in 2014.

 Sweden's public health agency suggested to classify ADB-CHMINACA as hazardous substance on November 10, 2014.

 ADB-CHMINACA is listed in the Fifth Schedule of the Misuse of Drugs Act (MDA) and therefore illegal in Singapore as of May 2015.

 ADB-CHMINACA is illegal in Switzerland as of December 2015.